AdobeDocs/commerce-merchant-services.en/help/quick-checkout/checkout-flow.md

 ## Guest user checkout: How it works

 Guest checkout experience is different from the logged-in experience.
-When a shopper enters an email address into checkout, the [!DNL Express Checkout] validates it to find an existing [!DNL Bolt] account.
+When a shopper enters an email address into checkout, the [!DNL Quick Checkout] validates it to find an existing [!DNL Bolt] account.

 ### Registered [!DNL Bolt] account

-If a [!DNL Bolt] account is found, shoppers continue with their [!DNL Express Checkout] seamless checkout experience:
+If a [!DNL Bolt] account is found, shoppers continue with their [!DNL Quick Checkout] seamless checkout experience:

 1. Input the One-Time Password (OTP) sent to that [!DNL Bolt] account’s email address or mobile, depending on user's preferences in the [!DNL Bolt] account.
 1. Once logged in with your [!DNL Bolt] account, it fills the checkout details automatically: